D J McAdam - A Website for Book Collectors

-by D. J. McAdam
+by D. J. McAdam.

 There are two "greeters," a male and a female.
 They ask if we have name tags, and we tell them this is our first visit.
 This revelation is taken as good news.
 We write our names on temporary name tags of the Hi-my-name-is variety, and fill out a short form which will cause us to be put on the church's monthly mailing list.

 The greeters sound us out.
 We are asked how we learned of the church, and I mention the internet.
 We are asked about our reasons for attending, in a light, non-interrogatory sort of way.
-I mention my connections with Catholicism, and Quakerism, which do not really answer the question, but which seem to satisfy the need for a response.
+I mention my connections with Catholicism, and Quakerism, a response which does not really answer the question, but which seems to satisfy the need for a response.
 My companion mentions an interest in earth-based beliefs.
 The male greeter appears to misinterpret this as an interest in environmentalism, and tells us about the church's walking path.
 The female greeter comes closer to the mark by mentioning Wicca.
 They are nice, friendly people, these greeters, and they invite us to enter the church.

 A bell is rung, and service officially begins.
 We stand, and sing a hymn from the book.
 It is, as are all the hymns that will be sung that morning, a bad hymn.
 The lyrics are trite.
 The musical composition is poor.
 The copyright date is 1979.
 My mind begins to wander, and I begin to feel sorry for Unitarian Universalists who have to sing such hymns.
 Catholics have some beautiful songs, like "Ave Maria," and Protestants have hymns I greatly admire, like "Amazing Grace" and "Rock of Ages."
 Quakers, at least initially, were opposed to all music.
 I begin to wonder if Quakers adopted the policy after hearing Unitarian hymns.